Chicago (band): Personnel

-As of July 2018, the three remaining active original members of Chicago are Lamm, Loughnane, and Pankow.
-Parazaider has retired from regular touring but is still considered as a band member, and has appeared with the group during certain events.
+As of 2018, the three remaining original members of Chicago were Robert Lamm, Lee Loughnane, and James Pankow.

+Since 2025, the band has included Loughnane as the only original member on stage, with Lamm and Pankow not touring due to health problems.
+On December 1, 2025, USA Today published a promotional photograph of the band for its upcoming 2026 summer tour with Styx, with neither Lamm nor Pankow featured in the photo.
+In April 2026, Loughnane confirmed that Lamm and Pankow have stopped touring, but remain band members.

 Band legal structure

 The legal hierarchy of the band was illuminated in a July 2022 published interview with Robert Lamm, in which he, Pankow and Loughnane are identified as the "partners" and the rest of the members as "contracted players".
-According to Lamm, the three partners control what the band does.
-The decision to record the 2022 album, Born for This Moment, depended largely on the consensus of the three partner members.
+According to Lamm, the three partners have the final word on the band's activity, including the decision to record the 2022 album, Born for This Moment.

 Status of Walter Parazaider

 For several years, the exact status of Walter Parazaider as a current member or former member was unclear.
 A 2017 article said Parazaider retired due to a heart condition, but was still "technically" part of the group.
 Another 2017 article said that Ray Herrmann had become a full-time touring member, but that "Parazaider is still a band member and performs with the group for certain events."
 According to a 2018 article, Parazaider "officially retired" in 2017.
 By August 10, 2018, Ray Herrmann was shown as a member of the band, and Parazaider was not, on the group's official website.
-While Parazaider at times had been referred to as a non-touring member of the group, he did not appear on either of the studio albums released since his retirement, 2019's Chicago Christmas, and 2022's Born for This Moment.
+While Parazaider at times had been referred to as a non-touring member of the group, he did not appear on either of the studio albums released following his retirement, 2019's Chicago Christmas, and 2022's Born for This Moment.
 In 2021, Parazaider revealed he had been diagnosed with Alzheimer's disease.
+It was announced on June 17, 2026, that he had died.